barzik/branch-name-lint/readme.md

             "staging"
         ],
         "separator": "/",
-        "msgBranchBanned": "Branches with the name \"%s\" are not allowed.", "msgBranchDisallowed": "Pushing to \"%s\" is not allowed, use git-flow.", "msgPrefixNotAllowed": "Branch prefix \"%s\" is not allowed.",
+        "branchEnvVariable": "GITHUB_REF", // specify environment variable name to use "msgBranchBanned": "Branches with the name \"%s\" are not allowed.", "msgBranchDisallowed": "Pushing to \"%s\" is not allowed, use git-flow.", "msgPrefixNotAllowed": "Branch prefix \"%s\" is not allowed.",